munchtoast/elichika/README.md

 Even more special thanks for the specific individuals or groups (in no particular order):

 - YumeMichi for original elichika.
-- triangle for informations and scripts to encode/decode database, for patching the ios clients, and for daily theater logs.
+- triangle for informations and scripts to encode/decode database, for patching the ios clients, for daily theater logs, for databases across all versions, and for some various missing asset files.
+- gam for various missing asset files.
 - [SIFAStheatre](https://twitter.com/SIFAStheatre) and [Idol Story](https://twitter.com/idoldotst) for Daily theater English tranlation and for the original Japanese transcript.
 - ethan for hosting various resource and hosting a public testing server.
 - rayfirefirst, cppo for various cryptographic keys.